 Mams Yorkshire puddings

 I remember when my Mam made Yorkshire’s.
 It was always in the same bowl, and that bowl could only be used for Yorkshire pudding batter.
-A 12 pot cake tin (bun tin if your from Yorkshire)was used and I was always told… never wash a Yorkshire pudding tray.
-No whisk involved, it was all done by hand with a table spoon.
+A 12 pot cake tin (bun tin if you’re from Yorkshire)was used and I was always told… never wash a Yorkshire pudding tray.
+No whisk involved, it was all done by hand with a tablespoon.
 I must admit, it was a similar recipe to that of the Royal Society of Chemistry.

 She used to kind of beat it, if it sounded like a horse galloping then it was the right consistency.
 A technique passed down to her from her Mam and so on.
 They were always the best Yorkshire puddings!

 Sorry, Mam, I modified your recipe!
 Many years ago I changed my Mams recipe slightly.
 Partly as an experiment and partly due to quickness.
 For years I’ve made Yorkshire puddings this way and they always turn out golden brown, crispy and massive.
 Most of the time bigger than 4 inches… beat that Royal Society of Chemistry!

 The perfect Yorkshire pudding isn’t perfectly symmetrical with a perfect circular centre like you see on the packets of the frozen ones.
 A perfect Yorkshire pud is big, light, crispy, and fluffy, with the ability to pour the gravy into it.